 Like an anthropological geologist, I marvel at cultural gems – brilliant films, architectural baubles, merry festivals, bonmots, literary jewels.
 I take pleasure in the company of people who appreciate these things, too, but who do not succumb to reveling in juvenile social and internet memes such as the zombie apocalypse, bacon, Chuck Norris, and Rick-Rolling.
 Don’t get me wrong though; I take part in my fair share of frivolous activities.
 When Halloween rolls around, I’m usually the one running maniacally down the street, advancing the fine tradition of trick-or-treating amongst the adult demographics.
 I just love finding a sense of maturity in my box of good clean fun.

-I believe in human rights for all; I am pro-choice, champion gay marriage (so proud of you, Maine!), and reject the notion of denying others rights just because they have chosen a different lifestyle than I. In general, I’m in favor of people living the lives they want, as long as no one is harmed.
+I believe in human rights for all; I am pro-choice, champion gay marriage, and reject the notion of denying others rights just because they are different or have chosen an alternative lifestyle to mine.
+In general, I’m in favor of people living the lives they want, as long as no one is harmed.